 Provide a line-item budget with justification for all cost calculations.
 Applicants should carefully review the Fund's Budget Guidelines for more specific requirements.
-As noted in the Budget Guidelines, show total project budget, including any committed and anticipated co-funding.
+As noted in the Budget Guidelines, show total project budget, including any committed and anticipated cofunding.

 - III.
-Letters of commitment and/or proposal from key partners and for any portion of the project to be conducted by a consultant or subcontractor, including scope of work, budget with justification, timeframe, workplan, resumes. - IV.
-Resumes for Project Director and other key staff listed in the project budget. - V. Disclosures of Other Support.
-A separate Disclosure of Other Support Form should be completed for all key personnel to be funded through the proposed grant, including the PI, Co-PI, and any other key person on the grant (i.e., any researcher, consultant, or contractor contributing substantively to the project's execution). - VI.
+Letters of commitment and/or proposal from key partners and for any portion of the project to be conducted by a consultant or subcontractor, including scope of work, budget with justification, time frame, work plan, and resumes. - IV.
+Resumes for the principal investigator and other key staff listed in the project budget. - V. Disclosures of Other Support.
+A separate Disclosure of Other Support Form should be completed for all key personnel to be funded through the proposed grant, including the principal investigator, co-principal investigator, and any other key person on the grant (i.e., any researcher, consultant, or contractor contributing substantively to the project's execution). - VI.
 Tax Papers.
 Evidence that the grantee institution is exempt from federal taxation under IRS Code 501(c)(3) and not a private foundation under IRS Code 509(a), along with a letter signed by a responsible officer of the applicant institution certifying that the copies are true and correct copies of the originals on file and that they remain in full force and effect.
-If the grantee organization is not exempt from federal taxation under IRS Code 501(c)(3), please provide organization's articles of incorporation and the organization's most recent audited financial statements. - VI.
+If the grantee organization is not exempt from federal taxation under IRS Code 501(c)(3), please provide the organization's articles of incorporation and the organization's most recent audited financial statements. - VII.
 Applicant Information Form.
 Please attach a completed Applicant Information Form with the proposal.